 Participation in Wyoming's delegate selection process is open to all voters who wish to participate as Democrats.
-All persons residing in the county and registered to vote as Democrats, at least 15 days prior to the county caucus/convention, may vote at the county caucus/convention.
+All persons residing in the county and registered to vote as Democrats, at least 15 days prior to the county caucus/convention, may vote in person at the county caucus/convention or by mail.
 Official "Surrogate Affidavit" forms for those unable to attend in person may be obtained from the State Party.

 Section III A. 1. [pages 6 and 7] Reads: "All pledged delegates shall be allocated by this plan as one category.
 If the Democratic National Committee allocates delegates to Wyoming in the categories of district delegates, at-large delegates, and pledged Party Leader and Elected Official delegates, all such delegates shall be reclassified into a single category of pledged delegates, except that the Wyoming delegation shall include at least two Party Leader and Elected Official Delegates...."
 If this means that the delegates are allocated to Presidential candidates as a whole rather than by district, al-large and pledged PLEO delegates, it appears to violate DNC rules.

 The County Caucuses also choose delegates to the Wyoming State Democratic Convention.

 Saturday 6 June 2020: Second Tier State Convention.
 The State Convention delegates meet in Powell, Wyoming to elect the District, Pledged PLEO, and At-Large National Convention Delegates.